jakewmasters/pathos/README.md

 # PathOS
 Performant and Theoretically Helpful Operating System

-Currently just a little bootloader.
+Currently able to set `eax` to `0xDEADBEEF` from a C program.

+Using GRUB as a drop-in bootloader for now.

 ## Build
 Assemble: